ImPriyanshPandey/File-Library-Bot/README.md

   saved messages.
 - **`ADMIN_IDS` is read once at startup** from `config.py`.
-Adding a new admin means editing `config.py` and restarting the bot — admins aren't managed the same dynamic way as regular authorized users.
+Adding a new admin means editing `config.py` and restarting the bot — admins aren't managed the same dynamic way as regular authorised users.
 - **Expiry is checked lazily**, at the moment a user tries to open a file — there's no background job clearing out expired grants.
 This is fine functionally (an expired grant is just treated as "no access"),